BeyondTheClouds/enoslib/docs/index.rst

 EnOSlib primer
 ==============

-Alice would like to start a network benchmark between the nodes of the infrastructure she got access to.
+Let's consider a user called Alice or Bob.

-She chooses to go with `flent <https://flent.org/>`_ and she writes the following:
+{{ user }} would like to start a network benchmark between the nodes of an infrastructure. {{ user }} chooses to go with `flent <https://flent.org/>`_ and thus writes the following:

 .. literalinclude:: tutorials/ansible-integration/flent_on.py